Datchworth Village Fête is held annually on the second Saturday in June. In 2022 the fête will be on Saturday 11th June.

 The aim is partly to raise money, but more importantly to provide a traditional family entertainment for the community.

-The Fête Committee would like to extend a heartfelt thank-you to all the stallholders and helpers who gave their time and enthusiasm to make the day such a success.
+The Fête Committee would like to extend a heartfelt thank-you to all the stallholders and helpers who give their time and enthusiasm to make the day such a success.

-Our takings on the day were around £12,086 which is quite a bit up on last year.
+In 2018, our takings on the day were around £15,120 which was our best year ever.
 The details are below.

-The would-be profits are paid to local charities, mainly All Saints’ Church and Datchworth Village Hall.
+The profits are paid to local charities, mainly All Saints’ Church and Datchworth Village Hall.

 We’re always seeking the time, energy and enthusiasm of local people for this surprisingly rewarding activity.
 Becoming involved, either on the Committee or as a helper is an excellent way of making new friends.
 Without such contributions there would be no Fête.
 If you’re interested, please contact Mark Light on Tel: 01438 815746 or Email: firstname.lastname@example.org